PlanktoScope/proposals/design/0292-EEPROM-use.md

 ```

 The Raspberry pi EEPROM chip address is 0x50 by default
-The LM36011YKBR LED chip address is 0x64 by default
+The LM36011YKBR LED chip address is 0x64 by default and seems to be the only one showing when executing i2cdetect.
 We cannot detect EEPROM i2c address by doing a i2cdetect, we only retrieve the LED chip i2c address.

 Staring from a memory address like 0x50 it is possible to write each character of a string on a byte and to read the stored data staring from the 0x50 address.